Chemistry

 A beginning chemistry course designed for students in the health science programs or those desiring to fulfill a non-science general education requirement.
 Topics covered include measurement, atomic theory, bonding and chemical formulas, chemical reactions, stoichiometry, kinetic molecular theory, gas laws, solutions, acid-base chemistry, reaction rates, and oxidation/reduction.
 Laboratory exercises are designed to complement the lecture.

-CHEM 1124 – Elementary Organic Chemistry
+CHEM 1124 – Principles of Organic and Biological Chemistry

-4 credits | Prerequisite: CHEM 1120 or high school chemistry
+5 credits | Prerequisite: CHEM 1120 or high school chemistry

 *CHEM 1151 – First Year Chemistry I